ivan-m/LambdaJam-Parsing-exercises/README.md

 [`CommitParser.hs`](lib/Regex/SommitParser.hs).
 Where should you use `commit` here?

+(You should hopefully note that many of the combinators and parsers are identical: once you start using the abstractions you don't need to worry about the underlying implementation!)

 Test out the differences in how the parser (using `runParser` to get error messages) performs; for example, try to parse `"([ab)"`.